scmbreeze/scm_breeze/README.markdown

 # SCM Breeze [![TravisCI](https://secure.travis-ci.org/ndbroadbent/scm_breeze.png?branch=master)](http://travis-ci.org/ndbroadbent/scm_breeze)
 ### Streamline your SCM workflow.

-**SCM Breeze** is a set of shell scripts (for `bash` and `zsh`) that enhance your interaction with tools such as git.
+**SCM Breeze** is a set of shell scripts (for `bash` and `zsh`) that enhance your interaction with git.
 It integrates with your shell to give you numbered file shortcuts, a repository index with tab completion, and many other useful features.

-Note: **git** is currently the only supported SCM.
-I've kept the project's name generic, but other SCMs aren't supported yet.

 <hr/>